sergeluca/Power-Platform-BPM-Toolkit/README.md

-# The Power Platform BPM Toolkit Preview (SharePoint version)
+# The Power Platform BPM Toolkit 2022 (SharePoint version)

-Welcome to the early release of the Power Platform BPM Toolkit for SharePoint.
+Welcome to the 2022 release of the Power Platform BPM Toolkit for SharePoint.
 The creator of this tool is serge luca aka 'Doctor Flow'.
 @sergeluca.